British Rail Class 387: Class 387/1

 The first Class 387/1s were ordered for the Thameslink route, which enabled the existing units to be transferred to Northern Rail for use on the newly electrified to Liverpool via route.

 On behalf of the Department for Transport, Southern issued an OJEU notice in December 2012, with proposals received in January 2013.
 The invitation to tender for the fleet was released the following month with final offers being submitted by 18 June 2013.
 Southern announced it had signed a deal with Bombardier on 30 July 2013 for 29 four-carriage units.

 In October 2015, Porterbrook placed a speculative order for 80 carriages.
 Fifty-six were later leased to Great Western Railway and the remaining 24 to c2c as 387/3s.

-The Class 387/1 fleet is subdivided into a Class 387/1a fleet which has been fitted with the ETCS signalling system for use in the Heathrow Airport railway tunnels (and in along the entire route in future).
+The Class 387/1 fleet is subdivided into a Class 387/1a fleet which has been fitted with the ETCS signalling system for use in the Heathrow Airport railway tunnels.
 This subfleet was authorised for use in passenger service under ETCS by the ORR on 14 December 2020.